RTEMS/rtems-docs/c-user/glossary.rst

         deadlines will be met under transient overload.

     TTAS
-        An acronym for Test and Test-And-Set.
+        This term is an acronym for Test and Test-And-Set.

     User Extension Table
         A table which contains the entry points for each user extensions.